Frequently asked questions

 Why does Scotland have a separate Inquiry to the UK?

 People living in Scotland are governed by laws made under powers devolved to the Scottish Government and Parliament, and laws made under powers reserved to the UK Government and Parliament.
-The response to the pandemic involved both Scottish and UK authorities.
+The response to the COVID-19 pandemic involved both Scottish and UK authorities.

-In December 2021, Scottish Ministers announced an inquiry would be held for devolved matters only, with specific Terms of Reference that related to the Scottish response.
+In December 2021, Scottish Ministers announced an inquiry would be held for devolved matters only, with specific Terms of Reference that related to the Scottish strategic response.
 The UK Government announced on June 2022 the Terms of Reference for the UK Covid-19 Inquiry, covering both devolved and reserved matters.

 Both inquiries have signed a Memorandum of Understanding, an agreement setting out how they will work together.
 The agreement includes commitments to providing clear information to the public about how each inquiry will conduct its investigations in Scotland, minimise duplication of work where possible and maximise value for money to the public purse.